 Not minding your manners – It’s pretty basic, people.
 Gentlemen, open the door for the lady and allow her to walk in first, pay for the dinner and, please, do not forget her valet.
 Ladies, be appreciative and say “Thank you” for the date, for him picking you up, whatever.
 Don’t talk all about yourself too much, engage in the other person, ask questions and know your turn will come.
 To all daters: table manners are key, as are personal hygiene.

 Allowing a photo to determine “chemistry” – This statement in and of itself is ludicrous and close-minded, since chemistry is defined as “the interaction of one personality with another”.
 With that said, you can not establish chemistry by looking at a photograph.
-As a matchmaker for several years, it is my personal belief that most of my clients look much better in person, especially the men.
+It is my personal belief that most of my clients look much better in person, especially the men.
 Seeing them at different angles with their various facial expressions and cute idiosyncrasies in a natural relaxed setting rather than awkwardly slapping on a fake smile and cheesy pose for a photograph is the only determinant for chemistry.

 Keep in mind there is always someone out there who is richer/prettier/more marketable than you – If this sounds harsh, it is just a reminder to keep your ego in check.
 If you think you are God’s gift to the single world, yet you are still single, maybe some introspection is in order.
 If you have this attitude coupled with the notion that you deserve the best of the best and no one is good enough for you, then they will get the hint that they’re not good enough, and leave you standing in their dust.
 There are plenty of people out there without a never-ending checklist of their “perfect mate” who are easier to get along with.
 They look 10 times better than someone with a bar set to boundless heights.
 Dating is about respect, reality, and most importantly, humility.